thebuilder/gulp-project-template/README.md

 * Include dummy **.json** files when parsing data.
 * Include dummy **.html** or **.jade** files.

-The compiled **test.bundle.js** file includes a source map, so it will log the original file position when an error occurs.
+The compiled **test.bundle.js** file includes a source map, so it will log the original file position if an error occurs.